Writing an Abstract for Publication

 by Justin B. Moore, PhD, MS, FACSM

 The Scholarship of Public Health addresses topics relevant to scientific publishing, dissemination of evidence and best practices, and the education of current and future professionals.
 This column presents some considerations and best practices when producing an abstract for your manuscript or presentation.
+This post looks at writing an abstract for publication.

 A number of years ago when the Journal of Public Health Management & Practice adopted a structured article format for full-length articles, I published an editorial introducing this change in the journal’s format.
 Naively, I thought that the editorial would be sufficient guidance.
 In the intervening years I’ve worked on the journal, I’ve fielded numerous questions about the format of several journal submission items (eg, cover letters, abstracts, references) and given feedback to authors on these and other components.
 In this post, I’ll address the abstract, but please stay tuned for a series of other articles addressing all components of a successful submission.